 According to the World Health Organisation, 432 million adults and 34 million children suffer from hearing loss.
-Without closed captions, this group could struggle to understand the messages in your carefully prepared videos if they cannot read closed captions.
+Without closed captions, this group could struggle to understand the messages in your carefully prepared video.

 Here at McGowan Transcriptions, we are pleased that we can help the deaf community gain access to video content more easily by means of closed captions and transcripts.
-Over the years, we have produced transcripts for many different purposes, ranging from sermons, webinars, adverts and workshops, providing access for all.
+Over the years, we have produced transcripts for many different purposes, ranging from sermons, webinars, adverts and workshops.
+We are committed to providing access for all.

 As members of the Equality Register, we see it as our duty to research ways of making transcription, training materials, videos – to name but a few – accessible to everyone.

-When a closed caption file is added to a website, YouTube, Vimeo – and other platforms – instantly your video content is visible to bots.
+When a closed caption file is added to a website, YouTube, Vimeo – and other platforms – instantly your video content becomes visible to bots.
 This is because is a text file that bots can read to determine the content of your video and rank it accordingly.
 Make your video content as relevant to your service or product as you can and you will be filling your captions with plenty of keywords and phrases for the bots to index, improving your site’s overall presence in search engines.

 “We are really excited about being able to add closed captions to our range of services”

 We have a dedicated team of transcribers working on producing closed captions.
 Our default closed caption format is WEBVTT.
 However, if you wish to have captions in a different format, just ask and we’ll see what we can do.

 Since our start in 1993, we have had the privilege of working for many of the country’s leading businesses.
 The fact that many medical institutions, legal firms, and multinational companies trust us with their words is something we do not take for granted.
 We are committed to always give it our best, making sure our customers are fully satisfied with the results.
 That is the feedback we get, and we are proud of that!
 Below are some of the companies we may call our customers.